totalspectrum/llvm-propeller2/wiki.md

 The simplest way to make LLVM compatible with propeller is to divide the cog memory into various sections for various compiler features.
 This section defines that layout.

 ### Register Definition
 Cog memory is 512 longs.
-The last 16 are special registers (0x1f0 - 0x1ff, so we will use the previous 16 registers (0x1e1 - 0x1ef) as general purpose registers for the compiler.
+The last 16 are special registers (0x1f0 - 0x1ff, so we will use the previous 16 registers (0x1e0 - 0x1ef) as general purpose registers for the compiler.
 So r0 = 0x1e0, r1 = 0x1e1, etc. We'll probably also need a stack pointer and maybe a link register.
 We'll deal with this later.
+2 more registers will be reserved for this.

 ### Stack
 We'll need a stack for calling functions, etc. This will be the previous 256 longs will be a fixed stack for calls and such.
 Eventually maybe there should be a way to use the LUT RAM for stack space to not use up cog RAM.
-So, the stack starts at 0x1df and grows down to 0x0e0.
+So, the stack starts at 0x1dd and grows down to 0x0de.

 The remaining 224 longs of cog RAM should be used as a cache for loops, etc. Eventually, there should be a way to specify a function or variable to be cached in cog RAM so it never needs to be fetched.